Toward regular black holes in sixth-derivative gravity: Effect of the terms required by renormalizability

-In Table~\ref{Tab2} we summarize the families of solutions that exist around $r=0$ for a super-renormalizable action with all the second- and fourth-derivative structures, and different combinations of sixth-derivative terms (with arbitrary coefficients).
+In Table~\ref{Tab2} we summarize the families of solutions that exist around $r=0$ for a superrenormalizable action with all the two- and four-derivative structures and different combinations of six-derivative terms (with arbitrary coefficients).
 Here we restrict considerations to integer values of $s$ and $t$.

-The fourth-derivative gravity also admits solutions with indicial structures $(0,0)_0$, $(1,-1)_0$ and $(2,2)_0$, but the number of free parameters are different~\cite{Stelle78,Stelle15PRD}.
-The solutions $(0,0)_0$ can be obtained as a particular case of~\eqref{Sol00Geral} by adjusting the coefficients $\ga_i$.
+Some models admit a family of solutions with indicial structure $(1,-1)_0$ or $(2,2)_0$, in addition to the family $(0,0)_0$.
+The latter is described as a particular case of~\eqref{Sol00Geral}, by adjusting the coefficients $\ga_i$ according to the terms present in the action.
+Solutions with indicial structures $(0,0)_0$, $(1,-1)_0$, and $(2,2)_0$ also occur in the fourth-derivative gravity, but with a different number of free parameters~\cite{Stelle78,Stelle15PRD}.

 The family of solutions $(1,-1)_0$ here is defined by 2 physical parameters, so it is smaller than the one of fourth-derivative gravity, which has 3 parameters~\cite{Stelle15PRD}.
 This family contains the Schwarzschild solution, which turns out to be the only solution in this class that satisfies $R=0$ (and, besides that, $g_{tt} g_{rr} = -1$).
 Solutions in this family are singular, with the Kretschmann scalar behaving like $r^{-6}$ as $r \to 0$.